 It's important to mow your yard regularly.
-Since you don't want to use chemical fertilizers more than twice a year because they can burn your grass, mulched clippings are the perfect natural fertilizer to add nutrients the rest of the year.
-Mowing once a week will stimulate growth and keep the grass ends healthy.
+Since you may want to avoid using synthetic chemical fertilizers more than twice a year because they can burn your grass, mulched clippings are the perfect natural fertilizer to add nutrients for the rest of the year.
+Mowing once a week (or every other week, depending on the grass type and time of year) will stimulate growth and keep the grass ends healthy.
 Mowing more than that will make it hard for the grass plants to heal between cuttings, making them susceptible to disease.
 When you're ready for your biannual chemical fertilization session, be sure to mow first, as this will help the lawn absorb the fertilizer more efficiently.

 Also, don't cut the lawn too short or cut more than a third of its height at once because this can shock the grass and damage the root system.
 The specific height will vary based on the type of grass, but the average height is around 3 inches.

 Don't be afraid to hire a reputable lawn care service if you can't keep up with this schedule, if you don't want to invest in a quality lawn mower or if you don't want to bother properly maintaining the mower by adding sufficient oil and sharpening the mower blade when it has dulled.